yukisasai/yukisasai/README.md

 # Hi, I'm Yuki Sasai 👋

-### Global AI Systems Builder
+### Global AI Product Engineer

-I design and build AI-powered products from system design to deployment.
+I build AI-powered systems from system design to deployment.

 ---

 ## About

-I'm a software engineer based in Japan, passionate about building AI-powered products that solve real-world problems.
+I'm a software engineer based in Japan, passionate about designing and building AI-powered products that solve real-world problems.

 My focus is on: